syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ---
 layout: post
 title:  Using WinForms Spreadsheet to sort and filter the Microsoft Excel
-description: This section discusses how to use WinForms Spreadsheet with examples to perform sorting and filtering operations in Microsoft Excel.
+description: This section discusses how to use WinForms Spreadsheet with examples to perform sorting and filtering operations in MS Excel.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug